charisma-lab/VRStory/README.md

 04/02/20 - Added door opening and closing animations to intro scene.
 (Chinmay)
 04/03/20 - Figured out how to add sound(s) to a GameObject and to different time stamps in animations.
 Added door opening and closing sounds.
 (Chinmay)
 04/09/20 - Added branch for repairshop scene.
 (Neranjan)
+04/21/20 - Added a branch for a new repairshop scene.
+(Neranjan)